 - They fall in love quickly

-- They seek closeness in a relationship but they don’t become close
+- They seek closeness in a loving relationship, but they struggle to feel close

 How can you Build a Better Loving Relationship with a Disoriented-Disorganized Attachment-Based Partner?

-A disoriented-disorganized attachment style is often the result of traumatic experiences in early childhood.
-When the child is a victim of frightening or violent behaviors from parents or caregivers, they are more likely to become disoriented-disorganized individuals.
-This attachment style can lead to different psychological issues such as anxiety disorders, depression, and other behavioral problems.
+A disorganized-disoriented attachment style is often the result of traumatic experiences in early childhood that have left a child feeling constantly confused or overwhelmed.
+When a child is a victim of frightening or violent behaviors from parents or primary caregivers they are more likely to become disorganized-disoriented individuals.
+This attachment style can lead to different psychological issues such as anxiety disorders, depression, and other behavioral problems later in life.

 Can someone Change from a Disoriented-Disorganized Attachment Style to a Secure Attachment Style?